-- CAUTION: Items of interest to children should not be stored in cabinets above an oven; children climbing on the oven to reach items could be seriously injured. - Teach children not to play with the controls or any other part of the cooking center. - Large scratches or impacts to glass door can lead to broken or shattered glass. - Wear proper clothing.
+- CAUTION: Items of interest to children should not be stored in cabinets above an oven; children climbing on the oven to reach items could be seriously injured. - Teach children not to play with the controls or any other part of the cooking center. - Wear proper clothing.
 Loose fitting or hanging garments should never be worn while using the appliance.
 Flammable material could be ignited if brought in contact with hot heating elements and may cause severe burns. - Use only dry pot holders-moist or damp pot holders on hot surfaces may result in burns from steam.
 Do not let pot holders touch hot heating elements.
 Do not use a towel or other bulky cloth.
 Such cloths can catch fire on a hot element. - Always keep dish towels, dish cloths, pot holders, and other linens a safe distance from your oven. - Always keep wooden spoons and plastic utensils and canned food a safe distance away from your oven. - Always keep combustible wall coverings, curtains or drapes a safe distance from your oven.